-- The fee is \$650 for a diocesan office if a site review is requested. - Before a site review, the director arranges for the diocese to pay the hotel bill for the site reviewers. - When the site review is completed and expense reports are received from the site reviewers, an invoice is sent for the certification site review fee and the cost of transportation and meals for the site reviewers.
+- The fee is travel + expenses for a diocesan office if a site review is requested. - When the site review is completed and expense reports are received from the site visitor, an invoice is sent for any travel and expenses not already covered by the site while the visit was in process.